+The 2022 Porsche Taycan lineup consists of two models, excluding the Turbo models, which we review separately.
 The base Taycan's specification nearly matches that of the 4S.
-You get 19-inch alloys, partial leather seats, eight-way power-adjustment for the front seats, dual-zone climate control, a total of three color screens, two of which are of the touchscreen variety, cruise control, park assist front and rear, and a ten-speaker sound system.
+You get 19-inch alloys, partial leather seats, eight-way power-adjustment for the heated front seats, dual-zone climate control, a total of three color screens, two of which are of the touchscreen variety, cruise control, park assist front and rear, and a ten-speaker sound system.

 The default battery on both is a 79.2 kWh unit, but Porsche gives you the option of upgrading to a 93.4 kWh battery.
 It costs around $5,500 on both models.
 The entry-level model is rear-wheel-drive only, riding on a traditional steel spring suspension.
 It has an electric motor on the rear axle, coupled to a two-speed transmission.
 The 4S adds a front electric motor and single-speed transmission up front, as well as adaptive air suspension.

 With the introduction of the rear-wheel-drive Porsche Taycan electric car last year, the starting price has dropped by around $20,000.
 The Taycan with the standard 79.2 kWh battery pack has an MSRP of $82,700.
 This Porsche Taycan will cost an additional $5,780 if you go for the bigger 93.4 kWh battery.
 The entry-level 4S has an MSRP of $103,800, and upgrading to the Performance Battery Plus is slightly cheaper at $5,570.
 These figures don't include Porsche's $1,350 delivery fee.
 As is common with this brand, the base Porsche Taycan price can climb dramatically by delving into the options list - it all depends on how much you're willing to spend.